scoutapp/ruby_server_timing/README.md

 * Add the minimal Scout config above to `APP_ROOT/scout_apm.yml`.
 * Scout requires additional steps to instrument Rack applications.
 [See the guide](http://help.apm.scoutapp.com/#rack).
 Without these steps, the instrumentation will not execute and server timing metrics will not be reported.

-## Usage
+## Browser Support

-The `server_timing` gem exposes server-side performance metrics collected by the `scout_apm` gem inside your browser.
 As of this writing, [Chrome Canary](https://www.google.com/chrome/browser/canary.html) Versions 66+ display this information.

 ### Instrumentation